langmo/profipp/examples/profizumo/README.md

 ## Installation on Raspberry Pi
 Needed:
-- Raspberry Pi 3 Model B+ or higher
+- Raspberry Pi 3 Model B+ or higher, or Banana Pi M2 Zero or higher
 - Pololu Zumo 32U4.
 The Arduino version should also work, but the 32U4 is assumed in the following.
 Steps:
 - Install profi++